 The following main funding sources have contributed to the development of this program.

-The EU’s Seventh Framework Programme funded the GINI project (Growing Inequalities’ Impacts), in which educational reforms and the relationship between educational systems and inequalities have been studied.
+- GINI project (Growing Inequalities’ Impacts) (2010-2013), funded by EU’s Seventh Framework Programme, in which educational reforms and the relationship between educational systems and inequalities have been studied.

 - NWO-Vidi project “Productive skills, Positional Good, or Social Closure?
 Three mechanisms for the education effect on the labour market across structural‐institutional settings” (2007-2012), directed by Herman van de Werfhorst.
 This project, with prize-winning PhD theses of Thijs Bol and Valentina Di Stasio, and postdoctoral scholarship of Ruya Koçer, was concerned with the school-to-work relation, and aimed to develop and test theories of which mechanisms are set to work concerning why education is rewarded in institutional contexts.